Keeping Your Child Safe

 Security in School

 The safety and welfare of children in school is a priority.
-During the school day we ask all visitors to enter the school through the main office and to sign in.
-All visitors wear a badge which is returned as they leave the building.
+During the school day we ask all visitors to enter school through the main office and sign in.
+Once signed in, all visitors are given a printed badge to wear whilst in school.
 All members of staff are alert to the need to check the identity of anyone not wearing a badge on the school premises.
 All adults regularly working on our school premises have been DBS checked in line with the Safeguarding Policy.

 The school operates an e-safety policy and restricts access to the internet.
 We also ask parents to let us know if they object to their child’s photograph being used in newspapers and on the website.
-Although the use of cameras and video equipment is not banned, we ask parents to be sensitive in taking photographs of children during performances, and not include images of other peoples children.
-Children are photographed, by staff as part of their normal lessons to aid evaluation and discussion, these are only used within school.
+Although the use of cameras and video equipment is not prohibited, we ask parents to be sensitive when taking photographs of children during school events, and not include images of other peoples children.
+Children are photographed, by staff as part of their normal lessons to aid assessment, evaluation and discussion, these images are only used within school.